What is Alzheimer’s disease?

-- Family history – if you have an immediate family member who has developed the condition, such as parents or a sibling.
+If you have an immediate family member who have developed the condition, such as parents or a sibling.

-- Genetics – certain mutated genes have been linked to the disease.
+Certain mutated genes have been linked to Alzheimer's disease.

 Having one or more of these risk factors doesn’t necessarily mean you will develop Alzheimer’s disease – it simply means your level of risk of developing the condition is higher than someone who doesn’t have any risk factors.
 You can learn more about your level of risk by having a conversation with your doctor or health professional.